pradyunuydarp/Arc-2.0-for-Zen/README.md

 > made, chances are I'll keep it if I still like it.
 So please be respectful and refrain from attacking people when you
 > make suggestions.
 Thanks!

+## How to direct to `chrome` folder
+Go to `about:profiles`, scroll to the profiles you want this theme in, then select `Open Folder` in the row of **Root Directory**.
+Next, open `chrome` folder and follow the steps below for **Traditional Method**.
+If `chrome` folder doesn't exist, create one.
+**(NOTE: Name of the folder must be in lowercase.**
 ## How to install and use? **(Traditional Method)**
 * Install the ZIP file from Releases.
-Extract it, then copy and paste the files of the ZIP file in the chrome folder.
+Extract it, then copy and paste the files of the ZIP file in the `chrome` folder as shown above.
 * After installing the CSS files, open the browser.
-If there are issue with icons, install the `SF-Symbols.ttf` font in the extracted ZIP file.
+If there are issue with icons, install the `SF-Symbols.ttf` font in the extracted ZIP file (`Arc 2.0 > Chrome CSS > font` folder).
 Next, set that as `Default font` in **Settings > General > Language and Appearance**.
   ![image](https://github.com/user-attachments/assets/575d252b-7e30-4b23-adca-1a0f21b2ae7f)
   ![image](https://github.com/user-attachments/assets/6d8f8217-b1f0-4ccc-96e0-437743d28562)
 * Read `CONFIG.css` to edit prefs and add/edit configs in ```about:config```.